stacks-network/rendezvous/README.md

 **Options:**

 - `--seed` – The seed to use for the replay functionality.
-- `--path` – The path to use for the replay functionality.
 - `--runs` – The number of test iterations to use for exercising the contracts.
   (default: `100`)
 - `--bail` – Stop after the first failure.